redplanetlabs/specter/README.md

 [2 1 3 6 10 4 8]
 ```

-`filterer` navigates you to a view of the sequence currently being looked at. `LAST` navigates you to the last element of whatever sequence you're looking at.
+`filterer` navigates you to a view of the sequence currently being looked at whose elements match the provided predicate. `LAST` navigates you to the last element of whatever sequence you're looking at.
 But of course during transforms, the transforms are performed on the original data structure.

-`srange` is a selector for looking at or replacing a subsequence of a sequence.
+`srange` is a selector for manipulating subsequences.
 For example, here's how to increment all the odd numbers between indexes 1 (inclusive) and 4 (exclusive):

 ```clojure
 user> (transform [(srange 1 4) ALL odd?] inc [0 1 2 3 4 5 6 7])